TravelSizedLions/kleptool-package-manager/README.md

-# GAD: General-purpose Agnostic Dependency Resolution using Neural A\* Heuristics
+# GAD: General-purpose Agnostic Dependency Resolution using Neural $A*$ Heuristics

-What a banger of a title, am I right? 🤜💥🤛

 ## Abstract

-In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic recursive dependency resolver.
+In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic dependency resolver.
 I propose tackling this notoriously difficult problem using a novel formulation of the A\* optimization algorithm.
 This purpose-built adaptation of A\* will leverage a monotonic fully-connected feedforward network to weight a linear combination of repository features.
 This adaptive heuristic will be used to learn an efficient strategy for discovering optimal dependency graphs.
 After, we will discuss the advantages and disadvantages of Neural A\* over traditional SMT-based approaches.

 First, I'll begin by summarizing the general principles and purposes of A\* and SMT solvers as background for the solution proposed, followed by a discussion of their synergies.
 Then, we'll formalize the dependency resolution process and end goals.
 After, we'll go on to discuss practical requirements for such a tool, including: